ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 # The-Carry

-DSC80 project on which League of Legends position "carries" the hardest, the ADC (Bot) or the Mid Laner (Mid)
+DSC80 Data Exploration and Analysis Project on which League of Legends position "carries" the hardest, the ADC (Bot) or the Mid Laner (Mid)